Mini-XML 4.0 Programming Manual

 Discussion

-This function should be called prior to using mxmlIndexEnum or mxmlIndexFind for the first time.
+This function resets the enumeration/find pointer in index ind and should be called prior to using mxmlIndexEnum or mxmlIndexFind for the first time.

 mxmlLoadFd